Dental Hygiene Services for clean teeth, healthy gums and a brighter Smile …

 - Teeth that have moved position

-Gum disease can often be controlled by good daily homecare, prevention programme and a regular professional cleaning (Scale and Polish).
+Gum disease can often be controlled by good daily oral hygiene, a homecare prevention programme and a regular professional cleaning (Scale and Polish).
 Plaque & tartar is a major cause of gum disease.
 A professional cleaning can not only remove plaque and tartar to help to achieve healthy gums, but also most external staining from your teeth to help give a much cleaner, brighter smile.

 - we assess the condition of your gums looking for inflammation, bleeding, plaque and tartar.